-How to protect your property portfolio from IHT
+How to protect your property portfolio from IHT in the UK

-If you have built up a large property portfolio, it’s only natural to plan for what will happen to it when you’re gone.
+If you have built up a property portfolio, it’s only natural to plan for what will happen to it when you’re gone.

 In this article, we will explore some strategies to help you protect your property portfolio.